sheldonhull/digital-garden/notes/posts/2022/2022-03-04-reflex-for-quick-filewatching-commands.md

 go install github.com/cespare/reflex@latest
 ```

-Then you can run a command like:
+Then you can run a command like:<!-- more -->

 ```shell
 reflex -r 'nginx.conf' -- curl -v -L http://127.0.0.1:8080 2>&1 | grep -i "^< location:\|HTTP/1.1"